jaredblase/Gmail-to-PDF-Converter/ReadMe.md

 		Setup config.json.
 Please enlose all values in double quotation marks.
 For Windows PCs, please use double backslashes ("\\") for the directory addresses.
 		<ul>
 			<li>"label-name": The set label of the emails to be printed from your gmail account.</li>
+			<li>"from": The sender of the emails to be printed.
+Leave blank to ignore this filter.</li>
+			<li>"to": Ther receipient of the emails to be printed.
+Leave blank to ignore this filter</li>
 			<li>"get-mail-in-trash": If mails in trash with the matching label should also be processed.
 "True"/"False"</li>
 			<li>"user": The email address to be used.
 For default user, just put "me" as the value.</li>
 			<li>"dir-name": The parent directory url where the pdfs will be saved. "default" uses the working directory of convert.bat.</li>